-For electric model dryers made to operate at 208 VAC, 230 VAC, or 240 VAC, the electrical input connection is made into the terminal block located at the upper rear of the dryer.
-For electric model dryers made to operate at 380 VAC, 416 VAC, 440 VAC, or 480 VAC, the electrical input connection is made to the oven relay located at the upper rear of the dryer.
+For electric model dryers made to operate at 208 VAC, 230 VAC, or 240 VAC, the electrical input connection is made into the terminal block located at the upper rear of the dryer (refer to the illustration on page 27).
+For electric model dryers made to operate at 380 VAC, 416 VAC, 440 VAC, or 480 VAC, the electrical input connection is made to the oven relay located at the upper rear of the dryer (refer to the illustration on page 27).
 Input connection wiring must be sized properly to handle the dryer's current draw.
 This information is printed on the dryer's data label which is affixed to the rear, upper right hand corner of the dryer.